krathalan/apparmor-profiles/README.md

 ### Firefox
 This profile has been tested with the standard `firefox` package as well as the AUR package `firefox-nightly`, and with OpenGL (default) and WebRender -- on the aforementioned hardware, on both Xorg and Sway.
 This single profile will apply to both Firefox and Firefox Nightly.

-You will need to edit this file if your Firefox Nightly files are somewhere other than `/opt/firefox-nightly` (e.g. if you just download the binary from Mozilla's website).
+You will need to add local changes if your Firefox Nightly files are somewhere other than `/opt/firefox-nightly` (e.g. if you just download the binary from Mozilla's website).

 The only directories in the home directory that Firefox is allowed to access are `~/{D,d}ownloads` and `~/.mozilla`.
 You won't be able to, for example, upload things to the web from your Documents directory.
 You'll need to copy the file to your downloads directory first.

 ### gpg-agent
 This profile has only been tested with the gtk2 pinentry program.
-You may need to edit the profile to allow access to your GPG keys, if you keep them somewhere other than `~/.gnupg`.
+You may need to add local changes to allow access to your GPG keys, if you keep them somewhere other than `~/.gnupg`.

 ### evince
 This profile assumes you only want to view documents in `~/{D,d}ocuments/` and `~/{D,d}ownloads`.
-If you do not, edit the file.
+If you do not, add local changes.
 Evince does not need access to your whole home directory.

 ### irssi
-You may need to edit the profile to allow `irssi` to access your configuration files, if they are symlinks to somewhere other than inside `~/.irssi/`.
+You may need to add local changes to allow `irssi` to access your configuration files, if they are symlinks to somewhere other than inside `~/.irssi/`.

 ### KeepassXC
 This profile assumes you keep your database file in `~/{D,d}ocuments/`.
-If you do not, edit the file to where you store your database.
+If you do not, add local changes.
 KeepassXC does not need access to your whole home directory.

 ### Lollypop
 This profile assumes you keep your music in `~/{M,m}usic`.
-If you do not, edit the file to where you store your database.
+If you do not, add local changes.
 Lollypop does not need access to your whole home directory.

 I have not tested the profile for any web features, so they probably will not work.

 ### mako
-You may need to edit the profile to allow `mako` to access your configuration file, if it's a symlink to somewhere other than inside `~/.config/mako/`.
+You may need to add local changes to allow `mako` to access your configuration file, if it's a symlink to somewhere other than inside `~/.config/mako/`.

 ### mpv
-You may need to edit the profile to allow `mpv` to acces your configuration file, if it's a symlink to somehwere other than `~/.config/mpv`.
+You may need to add local changes to allow `mpv` to acces your configuration file, if it's a symlink to somehwere other than `~/.config/mpv`.

 This profile allows mpv to utilize `youtube-dl` to stream videos and confines it in the `youtube-dl` AppArmor profile in this project.
 You will need the separate `youtube-dl` profile enabled for this functionality.